yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Procedure-intro.md

 1. **Status** - This is most likely to be “completed” to provide a historical list of procedures performed.
 However other codes about future or aborted procedures MAY be used where relevant – as long as they are kept up-to-date.
    - “unknown” should be avoided if at all possible

-2. **Category** - A simple and short list of SNOMED codes to describe the overall category of procedure eg “Surgical Procedure”, “Diagnostic Procedure”
+2. **Category** - A simple and short list of SNOMED codes to describe the overall category of procedure eg “Surgical Procedure”, “Diagnostic Procedure”.
+We pre-adopt the R4 list which adds one extra code for "Social Service Procedure".

 3. **Code** - Essential to describe what the procedure actually is.
-Based on SNOMED codes eg "Excision of lesion of artery"
+Based on SNOMED codes eg "Excision of lesion of artery".
+We pre-adopt the list from UkCore which aligns with PRSB standards and extends FHIR with extra codes for social care

 4. **Subject** - every Procedure must be linked to a Patient (not a Group)